ballerina-platform/ballerina-dev-website/learn/how-to-structure-ballerina-code.md

 ---
 layout: ballerina-left-nav-pages
-title: How to Structure Ballerina Code
+title: Structuring Ballerina Code
 description: Learn how to develop a Ballerina project, structure code, and use the Ballerina Tool to fetch, build, and install Ballerina modules.
 keywords: ballerina, programming language, ballerina modules, structure code
-permalink: /learn/how-to-structure-ballerina-code/
+permalink: /learn/structuring-ballerina-code
-active: how-to-structure-ballerina-code
+active: structuring-ballerina-code
 redirect_from:
   - /learn/how-to-structure-ballerina-code
+  - /learn/how-to-structure-ballerina-code/
   - /v1-2/learn/how-to-structure-ballerina-code
   - /v1-2/learn/how-to-structure-ballerina-code/
+  - /learn/structuring-ballerina-code/
 ---

-# How to Structure Ballerina Code
+# Structuring Ballerina Code
 This document demonstrates the development of a Ballerina project and shows how to use the `Ballerina Tool` to fetch, build, and install Ballerina modules.
 These commands work with repositories that are both local and remote.